-- o The Municipal Council which is constituted by 13 Councillors and led by a DA majority; - The Office of the Speaker who is the chairperson of the Municipal Council and responsible for the application of the Code of Conduct, public participation and ward committees; - o The Executive Mayor and Mayoral Committee.
-The Council has delegated all its executive functions except those which it may not delegate by law to the Executive Mayor and the Mayoral Committee to ensure optimal operational efficiency; - o Portfolio Committees, of which there are three Section 80 Committees namely Financial Services are chaired by the Executive Deputy Mayor and the two members of the Mayoral Committee.
+- o The Municipal Council which is constituted by 13 Councillors and led by a DA majority; - o The Office of the Speaker who is the chairperson of the Municipal Council and responsible for the application of the Code of Conduct, public participation and ward committees; - o The Executive Mayor and Mayoral Committee.
+The Council has delegated all its executive functions except those which it may not delegate by law to the Executive Mayor and the Mayoral Committee to ensure optimal operational efficiency; - o Portfolio Committees, of which there are three Section 80 Committees namely Financial Services Technical Services and Community Services Portfolio Committees.
+The Section 80 Committees are chaired by the Executive Deputy Mayor and the two members of the Mayoral Committee.
+The remaining members of these Committees comprise the other Councillors.